KarsaOrlong1981/RetroFootballManager/ROADMAP.md

   the generic ones.
 - Revenue should scale with how well the season is going (results, table position) - the better the team performs, the more merchandise income it generates.
+- **Membership recruitment campaign**: launchable from this department, attracts additional club members.
+Cost scales with league tier (higher tier = more expensive).

 ### Universe editor (new)